top of page

 Photo Laudan Nooshin

-The project asks how sound shapes, and is shaped by, the urban environment.
-It asks what an in-depth attention to sound might reveal about the city, its shared spaces and conflicted history.
+The project asked how sound shapes, and is shaped by, the urban environment.
+It asked what an in-depth attention to sound might reveal about the city, its shared spaces and conflicted history.
 How has the city been experienced, remembered and imagined sonically?
 In what ways are dimensions of difference such as gender, class and religion inflected in the city sounds and how are competing claims over the control of urban space negotiated sonically?
 And how is sound implicated in the construction of place and community, particularly in the context of rapid urban change and regeneration?

 Tehran offers a significant case study as one of the largest cities in the region and one that has experienced rapid change and social upheaval in its recent history.

 Through personal memories, oral history interviews, sonic diaries, blog posts, sound walks and sound mapping, the project documented and explore Tehran's rich sonic heritage.